DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Rooms.md

 - A small portal / ritual area that acts as the exit point. *THIS IS NOT A DOOR*.
 Before the player clears the room, this should be unlit & boring to look at.
 After the player clears the room, this should be lit up and look like a portal.
 This is how the player gets to the next room and progresses through the game.
 - Enemy spawn points.
 Rooms define where exactly enemies can spawn, but not the enemies themselves.
 The enemies that spawn in a room are determined randomly and selected from a pool of possible enemies.

-# How Are Rooms Laid Out?
+# How Is Each Room Laid Out?
--
+- The overall shape of a room is up to the designer.
+The rooms can be any shape.
+- Internally, every room is made up of a grid of square tiles.